 A Need for Speed

 Growing up, Alexander Larson had a need for speed.
 Make that Speed — the 1994 action film.
 It starred someone who looked like him.
 Keanu Reeves is one of the best known Hollywood actors who happens to be part Asian, significant when only one out of 20 speaking roles goes to Asians and only one percent land leading roles.
-Alexander writes about these memories and more in his essay here.
+Alexander writes about these memories and more in essay Larson’s personal essay.

 The Company We Meet, the Family We Keep

 Who’s your family?
 Sometimes it’s the people we choose, and sometimes it’s those we’re born to.
 In the case of two Colorado State University students, these relationships are works in progress.
 Myvy Ngo talks about the evolution of her relationship with her parents who immigrated from Vietnam, and another discusses the familial roles different family members and friends have played at various times in her life.
 Listen to their conversation above, or read the full transcript.

 We may leave the places we’re from, but they often have lasting impacts on the people we become.
 Allie Hoog, a Human Development and Family Studies major, and Anna Porter, majoring in Political Science and International Studies, reflect on what it was like to grow up in small towns in New Mexico and Ohio respectively before becoming students at Colorado State University.
 Listen to their conversation, or read the transcript.

 Two students at Colorado State University reflect on breaking and following convention.
 In Taylor Coulter’s case, a social work major, it came naturally with the freedom for her to explore from an early age.
 Until recent years, the other student found that they were performing to follow convention, putting pressure on them and their relationship with their sister.
 Listen to these students talk about their journeys using the media player above, or read the conversation.